joachimdekker/master-thesis/docs/proposal/sections/methodology.typ

 == Hypotheses
 Below, we explain our hypotheses on the research questions outlined in @subsec:research-questions.
-// === Does there exist a human-readable high-level code representation of complex compositions of excel formulas?
-// We hypothesize there exists a human-readable representation of most formulas.
-However, we do believe there are certain restrictions on the compilation, especially when it comes to the complex dynamic formulas.

-// ==== Does there exist a mapping for Dynamic Excel formulas?
-// Our hypothesis is that a mapping for dynamic formulas will exist, but with restrictions.
-In highly complex scenarios, where multiple dynamic formulas are being used, compilation to normal imperative code may be difficult due to their use of the spreadsheet datastructure (something we are trying to remove).

-// ==== Does there exist a mapping for cyclic references?

-// ==== What are the differences between the Excel Formulas and the compiled code?

-// === How can the mapping between excel formulas and code be verified?
-// We theorize the mapping can be verified using two ways: empirical and formal.
-For empirical verification, we hyptohesise it can be done, but will require a lot of test cases to cover the complexity and edge-cases of excel formulas.

-// For formal verification, we expect that we can model most of excel formulas.
-There will be some difficulty defining the formal semantics for the more complex formulas.
-We believe not the full semantics of the dynamic formulas can be mapped, due to their inherent complexities and their reliance on the spreadsheet datastructure.

 #enum(numbering: n => strong[(RQ#n)], indent: -35pt, spacing: 12pt,